bshintak/Minishell/README.md

 > O_APPEND > just write inside the file

+> 0644 > owner can read and write but can't execute | group and others can only read

 - Close():
 > Closes a file descriptor, so that it no longer refers to any file and may be reused